 These multi-colored pendants cast a warm, cozy glow over the granite counters of this expansive kitchen.
 The assistance of recessed can lighting helps to light the work surfaces and areas that the pendant lights can’t reach.

 These sleek, streamlined bar lights, complete the minimalist style of this kitchen.
-The highly reflective surface of the stainless steel counter helps give the light an ambient quality the suffuses the entire kitchen with light.
+The highly reflective surface of the stainless steel counter helps give the light an ambient quality that suffuses the entire kitchen with light.

 These shiny brass lights make a stunning statement against the black subway tile of this monochromatic kitchen.
 Golden light reflects from the insides of the pendant lights and warms up the stark kitchen colors.

 A stunning chandelier brings this already marvelous kitchen to a whole different level.
-The reflective crystals create a stunning light display on the counter tops and walls.
+The reflective crystals create a stunning light display on the countertops and walls.

 Source: Zillow DigsTM